 The Guardian

-As is standard for the core subject at UK universities, Oxford and Cambridge each appear in the top five, though only Cambridge took the top spot on either list.
-St. Andrews is another commonly high-ranking university, being considered one of the best in Scotland, which appears first on The Guardian’s list and third on Complete University Guide’s.
+Both lists share the same universities in the top five, though in a different order.
+As is standard for the core subject at UK universities, Oxford and Cambridge each appear in the top five and take first place on one of the tables.
+St. Andrews is another commonly high-ranking university, being considered one of the best in Scotland, and is the only non-Russell Group university on the list.
+It was also able to beat Cambridge in The Guardian’s ranking.

 Worst UK Universities For History